Indigestion

 • difficulty swallowing.

-Your doctor can advise you whether medication is necessary to treat your indigestion, and suggest ways to modify your lifestyle and eating habits to try to avoid it.
+Your doctor can advise you whether medicines are necessary to treat your symptoms.
+They will also help you to identify any lifestyle triggers for your indigestion and suggest ways to modify your lifestyle and eating habits to try to avoid it.
+Examples of self-care measures for heartburn include eating smaller meals more frequently (rather than 3 large meals) and cutting down on particular foods and alcohol.